braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 // → false
 ```

-Note that these boundary markers don’t “cover” any actual characters, they just enforce that the pattern only matches when a certain condition holds at the place where they appear.
 Note que esses marcadores de limite não cobrem nenhum caractere real, eles apenas asseguram que o padrão de busca irá achar algo na posição desejada, informada nos marcadoes.

 ## Alternatives